velvia/presentations/2014-filodb/filodb.md

 ---

-## The New Scalable Data Platform

-1. Store your data in a scalable data store (Cassandra)
-2. Use a flexible distributed computation layer (Spark)
-3. Visualize and profit!

----

 ## FiloDB Concepts

 - **Dataset**: a table with a schema
 - **Version**: each "diff" or incremental set of changes (appends / updates / deletes / new column)
-- **Shard**: contains one set of rows for all the columns in a version.
+- **Partition**: contains one set of rows for all the columns in a version.
 Divides and distributes the dataset.

 ---

 ## Assumptions and Tradeoffs

-- Only one writer per shard.
-Central shard assignment.
+- Only one writer per partition.
+Partitions are independent, like Kafka.
-    + Keep local state per writer, such as row-id
-    + Coordination required for error recovery, writer shard assignment
+    + User decides how to partition data
+    + Partitions can have varying size, rows numbered from 0 to N-1
+    + Groups of rows converted into column chunks
+    + A version/partition/row# uniquely identifies data within a dataset
 - Each version is the unit of atomic change.
 Changes within a version may not be atomic.
 - Versions can be used for change isolation and propagation
     + No need for explicit transaction log.
 Just read out data from a version

 ---

+## From Rows to Columns

+(TODO: Insert a diagram converting rows into column chunks, illustrating how within each partition data is addressed by row #)

+---

+## Detailed Use Case: Incremental Traffic Analysis

+(Or talk about the incremental data analysis possibilities)

+---

+## Detailed Use Case: Ad-Hoc Analysis of Streaming Data

+---

-## Kafka Inspired
+## Performance Studies:

-- Explicitly control sharding for parallelism
-- Each shard reader controls their own pointer.
-Server is simple and relatively stateless
-- Use of zero-copy, zero-deserialisation techniques for fast queries

-TODO: insert a Mermaid diagram here.
+- Regular Cassandra table reads vs FiloDB reads
+- Spark Cass Connector vs FiloDB Spark SQL
+    + include Tachyon/caching study

 ---